OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 > **Warning**
 `UnsafeUpgrades` is not recommended for use in Forge scripts.
 It does not validate whether your contracts are upgrade safe or whether new implementations are compatible with previous ones.
 Ensure you run validations before any actual deployments or upgrades, such as by using the `Upgrades` library in scripts.

+### Deploying and Verifying

+Run your script with `forge script` to broadcast and deploy.
+See Foundry's [Solidity Scripting](https://book.getfoundry.sh/tutorials/solidity-scripting) guide.

+> **Important**
+> Include the `--sender <ADDRESS>` flag for the `forge script` command when performing upgrades, specifying an address that owns the proxy or proxy admin.
+Otherwise, `OwnableUnauthorizedAccount` errors will occur.

+> **Note**
+> Include the `--verify` flag for the `forge script` command if you want to verify source code such as on Etherscan.
+This will verify your implementation contracts along with any proxy contracts as part of the deployment.